open-alchemy/OpenAlchemyEditor/web/README.md

 Load the requested spec:

 1. Load the requested spec.
-1. If the call succeeds, return the `packageApiLoadSpecsSpecNameSuccess` event.
+1. If the call succeeds, return the `packageApiSpecsSpecNameGetSuccess` event.
-1. If the call fails, return the `packageApiLoadSpecsSpecNameError` event.
+1. If the call fails, return the `packageApiSpecsSpecNameGetError` event.

-#### `packageApiLoadSpecsSpecNameSuccess`
+#### `packageApiSpecsSpecNameGetSuccess`

 Update the seed:

-1. Set the `state.editor.editor.seed.current.value` state to the seed in the event.
+1. Set the `state.editor.seed.current.value` state to the seed in the event.

-#### `packageApiLoadSpecsSpecNameError`
+#### `packageApiSpecsSpecNameGetError`

 Update the error:

+1. Set the `state.editor.error.message` state to the reason.

+#### `packageApiCredentialsGetSuccess`

+Update the credentials:

+1. Set the `state.package.credentials` state to the credentials in the event.

+#### `packageApiCredentialsGetError`

+Update the error:

-1. Set the `state.editor.editor.error.message` state to the reason.
+1. Set the `state.package.error.message` state to the reason.

 #### `saveComponentSaveClick`